cea-hpc/fastiron/profiling/SequentialAnalysis/README.md

 Figure of merit: 1.072e6 [segments / cycle tracking time]
 ```

-Here is the current version's timer report, formatted using `column`:
+Here is the current version's timer report for the same problem, formatted using `column`, with the figure of merit:

 ```
 Timer Name                      #calls  Shortest(µs)  Average(µs)   Longest(µs)   Total(µs)     Efficiency(%)